Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 Make the Basic Overnight Oats Recipe:

-1. Add your variations and toppings into each mason jar (you could also skip this step and add your toppings the morning of)
+Add your variations and toppings into each mason jar before refrigerating or you could also just add your toppings the morning of.

-2. Cover each mason jar with a lid and place in the fridge overnight
+Cover each mason jar with a lid and place in the fridge overnight.

 Variations & Substitutions